 Note If you’re trying out Office 365 and you’re using a production domain to trial Office 365, don’t perform this step.

 When you configure DNS for email delivery, all email sent to your domain will begin going to your new Exchange Online service in the cloud.

 To set up email to come to Office 365, you configure a mail exchange record (MX record) where your domain’s DNS records are hosted.
 We provide detailed steps for adding and updating DNS records for Office 365 services for many popular domain registrars and DNS hosting providers.

 If your organization has existing mailbox data on an Internet Message Access Protocol (IMAP)-compliant server, consider importing the mail to the cloud before you configure your MX record.
 IMAP is supported by most email servers and cloud-based services.
-See Migrate E-Mail from an IMAP Server to Cloud-based Mailboxes.
+See Migrate your IMAP mailboxes to Office 365.

 You can import the mailbox data at any time.
 However, it’s less disruptive to users if you do it before they have started using their Office 365 email.

 An alternative approach is to ask each user to move their own email and contacts to Office 365 after they have signed in.
-To learn more, see Video: Use email and more in Office 365 and Move email and contacts into a new Office 365 subscription.
+To learn more, see Video: Use email and more in Office 365 and Migrate email and contacts to Office 365.